 After a brief (and uncomfortable) introduction to meditation at University in the late 90s, Beth’s interest was rekindled after a psychologist friend recommended incorporating mindfulness exercises into her teaching at a North London primary school in 2010.
 Having seen first hand the positive effects meditation had on the behaviour and well-being of the students she embarked on a journey of study into the subject and developed a personal practice.

 Beth is passionate about making meditation accessible to all by demystifying the subject and helping others develop simple techniques that may ease stress and lead to greater self-awareness and self-compassion.

-Having enjoyed the simple, user-friendly approach of their basic course, Beth recently completed her teacher training with Melbourne Meditation Centre and is now teaching classes at our Geelong venue.
+Having enjoyed the simple, user-friendly approach of the Meditation & Mindfulness For Beginners Course, Beth completed her teacher training with Melbourne Meditation Centre and is currently teaching classes at our Geelong venue.

 Debbie is an Accredited Mental Health Social Worker with a bulk billing private practice.
 She completed her Meditation Teacher Training in 2004 and has been teaching at Melbourne Meditation Centre since 2005.

 She has over 20 years counselling experience and has spent the last 10 years focusing specifically on meditation and mindfulness-based approaches.
 Debbie is a mental health clinician at The Melbourne Clinic where she facilitates groups on mindfulness and Mindfulness-Based Cognitive Therapy.
 Debbie is also interested in the intersection between contemplative practice and Western psychology and has undertaken study in this area since 2009.